Cloufield/GWASTutorial/04_Data_QC/README.md

 The `bin` directory here is for keeping all the symbolic links to the executable files of each tool.

-In this way, it is much easier to mangnage and organize the paths and tools.
+In this way, it is much easier to manage and organize the paths and tools.
 We will only add the `bin` directory here to the environment path.

 ### Download PLINK1.9 and PLINK2 and then unzip
 Next, go to the plink webpage to download the software.
 We will need both PLINK1.9 and PLINK2.